google/flatbuffers/docs/source/Tutorial.md

 corresponding package/namespace for the generated code.
 In our example, we have the `Sample` namespace inside of the `MyGame` namespace.

+After we have a `const` definition.
+The type of the constant primitive `MAX_MANA` is `short` and the value associated is `150`;
+Fields that use constants will be replaced by the value they represent during the parsing step.
+They also generate scoped definition in code (only C++ so far).

 Next, we have an `enum` definition.
 In this example, we have an `enum` of type `byte`, named `Color`.
 We have three values in this `enum`: `Red`, `Green`, and `Blue`.
 We specify `Red = 0` and `Blue = 2`, but we do not specify an explicit